fire1/ArduinoPrintLabels/README.md

-# Arduino Print Labels
+# Arduino Print Labels A4 sheet
-Arduino based printable labels
+Arduino-based printable pinout labels.

+### List of available chips:
+ * Atmega328/16/8

-Design files are in "src/" folders
+### Design files are in "src/" folders